SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: Evaluation

 \subsubsection{Efficiency and Deployment Flexibility}

-Beyond forgetting effectiveness, preservation, image quality, and robustness, practical unlearning must also ensure high efficiency and deployment flexibility, particularly for large-scale diffusion models.
-Many existing methods struggle in this regard due to their reliance on resource-intensive training or model-specific modifications.
+In addition to forgetting effectiveness, preservation, image quality, and robustness, we also examine efficiency and deployment overhead.
+Many existing methods require iterative fine-tuning or backbone-specific modification, which increases computational and integration cost.